 Underscore vs. underline

-Underscore in filenames
+Underscore in file names

 It is not uncommon to use an underscore in a file name in place of a space, especially on the Internet.
 However, if you're concerned about SEO or have a web page with images or other files, we suggest using a hyphen instead of an underscore when separating keywords.
-Google treats an underscore as a combiner and a hyphen as a separator, so "computer_hope" is read as "computerhope" and "computer-hope" is treated as "computer hope."
+Google treats an underscore as a combiner and a hyphen as a separator, so "computer_hope" is treated as "computerhope" and "computer-hope" is treated as "computer hope."